 Some of Samuelson's examples of pure public goods were "an outdoor circus or national defense" (Samuelson 1955).
 Apart from their tongue-in-cheek nature, these are examples where we are led to think of the goods being provided by explicit choice of some well-defined decision maker, but for many public goods this is a simplified picture.
 Whether we think of the natural or the cultural environment, it is clear that at any point in time these goods are partly determined by exogenous forces; they are given by the laws of nature or by human activities of the past.
 Their current and future availability is also determined by the actions of a large number of consumers and producers.
-The effects of these actions are sometimes negative, as when private agents contribute to climate gas emissions, traffic congestion or the degradation of historical monuments due to air pollution.
-In other cases they are positive, e.g. when private spending on architectural design contributes to the aesthetic value of the cultural landscape.
-In addition, availability is also determined by public actions.
-The public provision of such goods will therefore take both direct and indirect forms.
-When we think of the producers of public goods, we must accordingly have a flexible interpretation of who these may be.
-In some cases they are individual consumers or producers who contributes to the availability of the public good as a by-product of other activities.
-In other cases they are public or private agencies that make explicit budgetary decisions to increase the provision of public goods.
-These may take the form of explicit funding or the introduction of policies designed to modify the actions of private individuals.
+The effects of these actions are sometimes negative, sometimes positive, and at least in the present context it is natural to think of externalities as unintended effects of private actions on the availability of public goods.
+There is accordingly a close connection between the normative theories of public goods and externalities.